usatlas/analysisbase-dask/README.md

 3. Add this dependency and version to the `docker/requirements.txt` with the version pinned.

 Example:

 ```
 dask-labextension==7.0.0
 ```

 4. Rebuild the lock file with `make lock` (this also verifies that the environment can be installed).
 5. Add and commit the updated `docker/requirements.txt` and `docker/requirements.lock`.
-6. Open a PR with the changes and wait for the CI to verify the build passes.
+6. Open a PR with the changes and wait for the CI to verify the build passes..